kamsingh11/Covid-19/README.md

 ## Research Question

-Using a daily updated global pandemic data set, we seek to understand how COVID-19 is affecting people of various ages to predict the number of deaths and to determine the effect of GDP on pandemic response and vice versa.
-The target population is global, broken down by country, using descriptive and analytical methods, we aim to answer the question not asked by other sources.
+Using a daily updated global pandemic data set, we seek to understand how COVID-19 is affecting people around the world.
+Our primary goal is to perform exploratory data analysis on dataset to understand how different continents with varying GDP and population density are affected by COVID-19, to analyze the total number of cases and total number of deaths and finally to predict the total number of deaths in one of the chosen continents, Europe using predictive analytics.

 ## Details
 Refer to our [Github Pages](https://kamsingh11.github.io/Covid-19/) for more details on the project, the data set used and our findings.
 All the markdown files and the images used by Github Pages can be found in ***/docs*** folder.